 - shingles – can occur in people who have previously had chickenpox.

 Reasons for chickenpox immunisation

-Research shows that two doses of chickenpox vaccine in children provides increased protection and reduces the risk of chickenpox occurring at a later time.
-The government funds one free dose of chickenpox vaccine and a parent can purchase, on prescription, a second dose four to six weeks later if they wish.
+Research shows that 2 doses of chickenpox vaccine in children provides increased protection and reduces the risk of chickenpox occurring at a later time.
+The government funds one free dose of a chickenpox-containing vaccine and a parent can purchase a second dose, on prescription.

 In Victoria, immunisation against chickenpox is free for:

 - Children at 18 months – immunisation against chickenpox is given as a combined vaccine containing protection against measles, mumps, rubella and varicella (MMRV).
 Children who have had chickenpox should still receive the combination vaccine.

 - Young people up to and including 19 years – free catch-up vaccines are available for all young people who have not been fully immunised.

 People who benefit most from immunisation against chickenpox include: